Contact us at firstname.lastname@example.org

-Architects sometimes design chairs, desks, and objects we interact with on a daily basis.
-Violetta became fascinated by the lack of consideration for human physiology and behavior in the design of these objects.
-Her husband Dennis was fascinated by the lack of training to learn how to use our bodies (and environments) correctly so as to avoid injury.
-Together, at Biofeedback Associates of California, they developed a groundbreaking protocol “Muscle Learning Therapy” which taught people how to use their bodies and environments (including chairs, desks, keyboards, mice, and work tools) in such a way as to avoid injury, and to accelerate recovery from existing injuries such as Cumulative Trauma Disorders (RSI, TMD, Carpal Tunnel, Tendonitis), tension headaches, car accidents, and even gunshot wounds.
-Their business grew and they served individuals as well as companies such as Apple, Hewlett-Packard, Chevron, the San Jose Police, and many others.
+Violetta Georgiou, PhD is one of the co-founders of Somaxis.
+In 1978, she co-founded Biofeedback Associates of California (BAC) and co-developed “Muscle Learning Therapy” “MLT”, which taught people how to use their muscles and environments (including chairs, desks, keyboards, mice, and work tools) in such a way as to avoid injury and reduce or eliminate back pain, neck pain, and tension headaches.
+It also acccelerates recovery from existing injuries such as Cumulative Trauma Disorders (RSI, TMD, Carpal Tunnel, Tendonitis), car accidents, and even gunshot wounds.
+Her business grew and BAC served individuals as well as companies such as Apple, Hewlett-Packard, Chevron, the San Jose Police, and many others.
 Studies she helped design and run at a major electronics manufacturing facility and independently for longitudinal efficacy of Muscle Learning Therapy have been published on the Journal of Applied Ergonomics and the Journal of Occupational Rehabilitation (respectively) and are available today on PubMed.
 Their protocols were also used in the creation of ergonomic chairs that were built by Soma Ergonomics – and which are still in use and extremely effective to this day.

 Dr. Lin received her MD from Harvard and completed her residency at Stanford University Hospital.
 She is dual American Board Certified in Sports Medicine and Physical Medicine & Rehabilitation.
 She brings extensive experience in clinical research including in electromyography (EMG) and has published and presented her research in international medical journals and conferences.